Andi Dela Torre Griffiths

 Adequate space to move around in is something that my partner and I both love.
-With this, we opted for a customized T-shaped desk made out of concrete (it was his brilliant idea to make it T-shaped, and this office was his gift).
+With this, we opted for a customized desk made out of concrete (it was his brilliant idea to make it T-shaped, and this office was his gift).
 It's affordable, efficient, and heavy-duty.
 The design also allows us to have our L-shaped areas, which we find convenient since it makes everything within reach.
 Not to mention that the center space in the table is functional as well; it's where we do our weekly planning, have our conversations, and brainstorm for our respective jobs.

 I would highly suggest having a T-shaped layout if you plan to put up a shared workstation at home with a family member or a spouse.
-It's great to have both a personal zone to focus on the tasks at hand, a shared area for interaction.
+It's great to have both a personal zone to focus on the tasks at hand, and a shared area for interaction.
 Plus, with each of you having two separate surfaces, everything is sure to be more organized, as that eliminates the worry of getting things piled up or mixed up in one place.